kazumaxneo/genome_quest/readme.md

 You must have the following installed on your system to use use this cript:
 * ubuntu
+* perl and two libraries (Statistics-Lite and Statistics::Basic)
 * spades (<https://github.com/ablab/spades>)
 * bbmap (<https://sourceforge.net/projects/bbmap/>)
 * primer3 (<https://github.com/primer3-org/primer3>)